smajors/udacity-fullstack-js-project1/readme.md

 {3} - The width of the resized image.
 This must be non-negative, and not a zero.
 This must also be numeric with no alpha characters.

 When an image is not cached, it is resized and copied into the */projectroot/dist/assets/resized* folder.
 If the same image with the same dimensions is called up again, the cached copy of this file is retrieved and sent to the browser.

+#### Endpoint documentation

+**/imagemanip**
+Parameters:
+*filename*: Filename of the image in */projectroot/dist/assets/full* *width*: Width of the resized image in pixels.
+Cannot be non-numeric, 0, or negative.
+*height*: Height of the resized image in pixels.
+Cannot be non-numeric, 0, or negative

+Error messages:

+**Parameters are either not present or malformed.
+Correct paramters are filename=string, width=number, height=number** **Your parameters: filename=undefined width=undefined height=undefined**
+-- Incorrect parameters were given or parameters were not provided

+**width and height must be numeric.**
+You gave parameters for width or height which were non-numeric

+**Width and height cannot be a negative or zero value** You gave parameters for width or height that were either zero or negative.

+**File Not Found**
+The file you provided was not available to be resized.
+Make sure it is available in the */projectroot/dist/assets/full* directory.